ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 The prototype has 3 parts:

-- user needs for internal and public users (for teams to validate)
+- user needs for people applying and for teams managing applications (to be validated)
-- the stages and steps (for people applying and for organisations managing applications)
+- the stages and steps (for the 2 sets of users)
 - user scenarios

 This is part of [work to develop service patterns across government](/service-patterns/).